-Adobe added a dehaze filter to Lightroom CC 2015.
-It’s designed to cut through the glare caused by haze or mist, but it is also very useful for an off-label use: finding dust spots.
+Adobe added a dehaze filter to Lightroom CC 2015, and it’s a feature that’s remained in subsequent upgrades.
+The dehaze filter is designed to cut through the glare caused by haze or mist, giving otherwise misty images sharper definition.
+But it is also very useful for an off-label use: finding dust spots.

 Dust on the sensor is an annoying fact of life if you’re changing lenses on the go.
 Even if you stick to only changing lenses indoors (which isn’t practical much of the time), keeping the camera pointed down, and doing it quickly, chances are excellent that you’re going to get some dust or dirt on the sensor.
 You can make the consequences less visible by using a wide aperture, but a certain percentage of your photos are likely to have dust spots on them.

 A lot of the time they’re very easy to spot, but sometimes they’re more subtle.
 But even if they’re essentially invisible on screen, they might become more visible in prints or if an end user decides to do some further post-processing of their own.
 And there’s the professional pride in producing images that aren’t marred by dust spots if it’s at all possible.